 As a leader in the HVAC industry, Bryant has been working towards a more GWP-friendly refrigerant for over 10 years.
 That's when we first anticipated growing concerns over global warming potential of refrigerants.
-Now, after years of research, development and with products currently in field trials, we are ready to begin the transition to Puron Advance.
+Now, after years of research, development and with products currently in field trials, we anticipate being ready to start the transition to Puron Advance in late 2023.